dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 ## Final steps - refactoring worker data to App

-When we created the `WorkerContainer`, we added the `Worker` data directly into it to ensure that it functioned properly.
-While this allowed us to develop the widget quickly, it will limit our ability to interact with that data since it is scoped to the `WorkerContainer` widget.
-In order to make the data more accessible, we need to move it up to the `App` widget.
-To do this, we will make two changes.
-First, we will move the `Worker` data up to the `App` widget and then we will update the `WorkerContainer` to receive it.
+When we created the `WorkerContainer`, we added the `Worker` data directly into the container.
+While this allowed us to develop the widget quickly, it would be better to remove the `Worker` data from the `WorkerContainer` and inject it from the `App` class to make the container more flexible and reusable.
+To do this, we will move the `Worker` data to the `App` widget and then update the `WorkerContainer` to receive it.

 Let's start by moving the `Worker` data into the `App` class.
 First, add the following import to the `App.ts` file:

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' line:6 %}

 Notice that we are going to be using the `WorkerProperties` interface, not the `Worker` widget.
 We want the `App` class to work with the **data** that describes the application's state, not the **widgets** that will render it.
-This keeps our application more flexible my deferring the decision about how to render the `WorkerProperties` data to a lower-level widget in our application.
+This keeps our application more flexible my delegating how to render the `WorkerProperties` data to more specialized widgets in our application, specifically the `WorkerContainer` and `Worker` widgets.

 Now it's time to specify the worker data.
 Add this code to the top of the `App` class definition:

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:9-22 %}

-This data is the same as what we had previous with exception of the `key` property.
+This adds a `key` property to our data set.
 The keys should be added by whatever widget is rendering the `Worker`s so that it can ensure that each one receives a unique value.

-The last thing we need to do in this file is pass the worker data into the `WorkerContainer`.
-Update the `render` method to do that:
+The final modification to `WorkerContainer` is to pass the `Worker` data into the `render` method:

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:24-31 %}

-Now, let's update the `WorkerContainer.ts` file to be able to accept and render this data.
+Now, let's update `WorkerContainer.ts` file to accept and render this data.

-Start by updating the import statement that is retrieving the `Worker` class to import the `WorkerProperties` interface as well:
+Start by updating the `import` statement that is retrieving the `Worker` class and `WorkerProperties` interface:

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerContainer.ts' line:4 %}